Home

 Once you have experienced relationship with God in the person of Jesus, it is no longer a matter of if deliverance, healing, and restoration is possible, but a matter of when as you trust the process of renewal when inviting Jesus into your living through relationship with him.
 You then have access to God who loves you beyond what you can ever imagine love to be.

 Yet, why is it that we are typically inclined to try to help ourselves by seeking a remedy to feel better?
 Why is it that we think that we will apply a bandage to stop the hemorrhaging from the depths of our being, even when we know the bandage is insufficient?
-What is wrong with us that we give in to emotionally-rooted deceptions that may be subtle, but all too often are obvious counterfeit remedies that we already know to be a problem?
+What is wrong with us that we give in to emotionally-rooted deceptions that may be subtle, but all too often are obvious counterfeit remedies that we already know are a problem?

 A: ADMIT that I am Powerless on My Own to Manage My Life